4 Clifton Street, Lytham FY8 5EP.

 A plain Gothic brick box, late Georgian in style, the significance of which lies perhaps above all in its townscape contribution and the various additions and embellishments which have been made to its interior over the years.

-At the SW end is a projecting sandstone baptistry, internally decorated with C20 mosaics.
-The font was moved away from here in the recent re-ordering, and the space is now a memorial chapel to former parish priests.
+At the southwest corner is a projecting sandstone baptistery of 1921, decorated with mosaics.
+The font was moved away from here in the recent reordering, and the space is now a memorial chapel to former parish priests.

-The presbytery is now occupied by a group of nuns, and the priest lives in a listed late C18 terraced cottage, a relic of old Lytham, beyond.
+The presbytery is now occupied by nuns, and the priest lives in a listed late eighteenth century terraced cottage, a relic of old Lytham, beyond.

 St Peter’s is clearly a church which has had considerable embellishment over the years, and more research is needed to establish the full significance of this.

 Architect: Not Known; later additions by J. O'Byrne, P. P. Pugin and W. C. Mangan